neutronplsr/arch-installer/README.md

 some assumptions:\
 	- you are in a  installed arch linux environment\
-	- you have: `base-devel git micro`\
+	- you have: `linux linux-firmware linux-firmware-whence base base-devel networkmanager git`\
- 	- you have: some network connection, if wireless  `networkmanager`
+ 	- you have: some network connection \
+	- you have: sudo privleges

 this script makes use of the following dot-file repos:\
 [dots-hyprland](https://github.com/end-4/dots-hyprland) \